gumyr/cq_warehouse/docs/fastener.rst

 ########################################
 Many mechanical designs will contain threaded fasteners of some kind, either in a threaded hole or threaded screws or bolts holding two or more parts together.
-The fastener sub-package provides a set of classes with which raw threads can be created such that they can be integrated into other parts as well as a set of classes that create many different types of nuts, screws and washers - as follows:
+The fastener sub-package provides a set of classes that create many different types of nuts, screws and washers - as follows:

 .. image:: fastener_disc.png